klwdesigns/klw_base/_posts/2019-07-21-can-a-narcissist-love-you.md

 Run to a psychotherapist.

 Truth is, children of narcissists will struggle with narcissism themselves.
-Co-dependency is also a tell-tale sign of a child of narcissistic parents and or parenting.
+[Codependency](https://www.whatiscodependency.com/codependency-symptoms-cause-treatment/) is also a tell-tale sign of a child of narcissistic parents and or parenting.

 Why?